Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **ap_corr_plot** [ Type: *bool* ]

-	If True return a plot of the aperature corrections.
+	If True return a plot of the aperture corrections.
 Plot will produce a histogram-like distribution with a gaussian curve fit to the data for visual illistration.